-Our creamy Instant Pot chicken stew is pure comfort food packed with potatoes, carrots and celery.
+Our creamy Instant Pot chicken stew recipe is pure comfort food packed with potatoes, carrots and celery.
 We have used a shredded rotisserie chicken to make this or fresh breasts.
 Either way it is a delicious meal for dinner my family loves.

 chicken stew instant pot